visit-dav/visit/src/doc/dev_manual/SiteReliabilityEngineering.rst

 For any work the **Primary** performs, even if it is a rather trivial amount of work to resolve, there should be an associated discussion for tracking that work.
-Tracking even the trivial issues will help to build a database of issues we may be able to later mine to identify patterns and further process improvements.
+Tracking even the trivial tasks will help to build a database of activity we may be able to later mine to identify patterns and further process improvements.

-An SRE discussion is closed when the associated inquiry is :ref:`resolved <sre_response_vs_resolution>`.
-Or, it is closed and labeled ``wontfix`` if 21 days pass since the user last engaged in any conversation with VisIt_ developers to reach a resolution.
+An SRE discussion is *answered* when the associated inquiry is :ref:`resolved <sre_response_vs_resolution>`.
+Or, it is *answered* and labeled ``wontfix`` if 21 days pass since the user last engaged in any conversation with VisIt_ developers to reach a resolution.
+Because of the manner in which the interface to GitHub discussions behaves, the natural chain of communication may not always lend itself well to using GitHub's *check this reply as the answer* feature to indicate an SRE discussion is resolved.
+In such circumstances, the adopted approach is to add a *new*, top-level comment with a link to whichever previous, embedded comment best answers the issue and then tag that new, top-level comment as the discussion's answer.

 Supported Methods of Contact
 ----------------------------